-Jee-Young Park is responsible for developing and maintaining the Korean Studies collection.
-She also provides public services to support the teaching and research needs of the faculty and students at the University of Chicago.
-Jee-Young serves as the Korean studies liaison between the Department of East Asian Languages and Civilizations and the Center for East Asian Studies.
-Currently she is an executive member of the Council on East Asian Libraries (CEAL) and a member of the Committee on Korean Studies (CKM).
+Jee-Young Park is responsible for developing and maintaining the Korean Studies collection and she provides reference services to support the teaching and research needs of the faculty and students at the University of Chicago.
+Additionally, Jee-Young serves as the Korean studies liaison between the Center for East Asian Studies and the Department of East Asian Languages and Civilizations.
+She is also a member of the Committee on Korean Studies / the Council on East Asian Libraries (CEAL).

 Jee-Young is a graduate of the San Jose State University School of Library and Information Science and the University of California, Berkeley, where she earned her Bachelor of Arts degree in Japanese Language and Culture.
 Prior to joining the University of Chicago Library, Jee-Young was a Korean cataloging librarian at the C.V.
 Starr East Asian Library at Columbia University.

-The current on-going project will identify and compile East Asian periodicals of colonial Korea from 1900 to 1945 into a comprehensive bibliography.
-Through data compilation, organization and research, the bibliography will outline each journal’s identifying information, including region of origin, bibliographic details of publication, regions of distribution, and current accessibility status.
-Additionally through textual interpretation, the bibliography will provide commentary on the symbolic meaning of these texts.
-This project has won a Provost’s Global Faculty Award for FY22.
+This is the culmination of a two-year collaborative project led by a team of East Asian subject area specialists and Korean Studies scholars.
+The project team identified and compiled comprehensive information on a total of 913 periodicals from the period of Japanese colonial rule (1910-1945), the pre-colonial period (1896-1910), and the post-colonial period (1945-1948).
+Through data compilation, organization, and research, the bibliography outlines each journal’s identifying information, including region of origin, bibliographic details of publication, regions of distribution, and current accessibility status.
+Additionally, through textual interpretation, the bibliography provides commentary on the symbolic meaning of these texts.
+The project won the Provost’s Global Faculty Award for FY22.

 (UChicago affiliates only)

-Expanding its role from traditional library acquisitions, this project executed in-house in-depth meta-development with other peer institutions and archival digitization in cooperation with other departments.
-Minsokwon, the Korean publisher, provided us with over 8,000 raw images accompanied by basic Korean-only meta-information.
+Expanding the role of the Korean Studies collection from traditional library acquisitions, this project executed meta-development with other peer institutions and archival digitization in cooperation with other University departments.
+The Korean publisher Minsokwon provided us with over 8,000 raw images accompanied by basic Korean-only meta-information.
 Korean Studies Librarians at 7 different academic institutions developed Korean Romanization and English keyword search terms.
-The Library and Visual Resources Center (VRC) cooperated to upload the images with their corresponding meta-information to the online archival system, LUNA.
+The Library and Visual Resources Center (VRC) cooperated to upload the images with their corresponding meta-information to the online archival system LUNA.